 External accountant: address, telephone, fax, e-mail, contact name

-Product/service range: include descriptions and prices
+Product or service range: include descriptions and prices

 Staff: numbers employed in production, sales/promotion, administration, other duties